Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

-JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis, in a third set of releases under a four-day cease-fire deal.
+JERUSALEM (AP) — The fragile cease-fire between Israel and Hamas was back on track Sunday as the militants freed 17 more hostages, including 14 Israelis and the first American, in a third set of releases under a four-day truce that the U.S. said it hoped would be extended.

-Red Cross representatives transferred the hostages out of Gaza.
-Some were handed over directly to Israel, while others left through Egypt.
-Israel's army said one was airlifted directly to an Israeli hospital.
+Some hostages were handed over directly to Israel, while others left through Egypt.
+Israel's army said one was airlifted directly to a hospital.
+U.S. President Joe Biden said the elderly woman was “very sick and was in need of immediate medical help."

-International mediators led by the U.S. and Qatar are trying to extend the cease-fire.
+International mediators led by the U.S., Egypt and Qatar are trying to extend the cease-fire that began Friday.

 Ahead of the latest release, Netanyahu visited the Gaza Strip, where he spoke with troops.
 “We are making every effort to return our hostages, and at the end of the day we will return every one,” he said, adding that “we are continuing until the end, until victory.
 Nothing will stop us.”
 It was not immediately clear where he went inside Gaza.